LarrySnyder/stockpyl/docs/getting_started/overview/overview_sim.rst

 To specify that a node is subject to disruptions, set its ``disruption_process`` attribute to a |class_disruption_process| object whose ``random_process_type`` attribute is not ``None``.

+**Example::** The following code simulates the instance in Example 9.3, in which the demand is deterministic at 2000 per period and disruptions follow a 2-state Markov process with disruption probability 0.04 and recovery probability 0.25:

 .. testsetup:: *

 	from stockpyl.supply_chain_network import single_stage_system